- December 12, 2025

 Platforms

-Terminator 2D: NO FATE is a single player arcade shooter game with a science fiction theme.
+Terminator 2D: NO FATE is a single player arcade platformer game with a science fiction theme.
 It was developed by Bitmap Bureau and was released on December 12, 2025.
 It received mostly positive reviews from critics and positive reviews from players.

 Discover and purchase Terminator 2D: No Fate for PS4 and PS5 at the official PlayStation website.
 Relive iconic moments from the classic movie and mix things up with different game modes, all displayed in beautiful pixel art.